Marcos Mateo: Chicago Cubs

 Mateo began the 2010 season with Tennessee, recording a 2.18 ERA, a 1.258 WHIP, and 29 strikeouts, before being called up to the Triple-A Iowa Cubs at the end of July.
 He pitched eight games for Iowa, before being called up to the Cubs on August 9, 2010, replacing Mitch Atkins on the 25-man roster.
 In his major league debut, Mateo came into the game in the 11th inning and gave up a sacrifice fly to Pat Burrell of the San Francisco Giants, which allowed the winning run to score for the Giants.
 Mateo had given up two hits and a walk to load the bases before Burrell drove in the winning run.
 He would go on to pitch in 20 more games for Chicago in 2010, recording a 5.82 ERA, a 1.338 WHIP, and 26 strikeouts over 21 2/3 innings of work.

 During spring training in 2011, Mateo was on the roster bubble for a spot in the bullpen and was in a race with veterans Carlos Silva and Braden Looper for the final pitching spot on the team.
 However, on March 26, Mateo ended up winning the battle as both Looper and Silva were released by the team.
-Mateo made 23 appearances for the Cubs during the year, compiling a 1-2 record and 4.30 ERA with 25 strikeouts over 23 innings of work.
+Mateo made 23 appearances for the Cubs during the year, compiling a 1–2 record and 4.30 ERA with 25 strikeouts over 23 innings of work.

 On June 1, 2012, Mateo underwent Tommy John surgery, ruling him out for the remainder of the season.
+On October 25, Mateo was removed from the 40-man roster and sent outright to Iowa.
 He spent the 2013 season in rehabilitation, posting a 1.74 ERA with 30 strikeouts in 24 appearances split between the Triple-A Iowa Cubs, Tennessee, and the AZL Cubs.

 On December 12, 2013, Mateo was selected by the Arizona Diamondbacks with the fifteenth pick in the Rule 5 draft.
 However, he did not make the team out of spring training, and was returned to the Cubs organization on March 13, 2014.
-Mateo spent the entirety of the year with Triple-A Iowa, posting a 3-0 record and 3.86 ERA with 43 strikeouts and two saves in 37 1/3 innings pitched across 33 appearances.
+Mateo spent the entirety of the year with Triple-A Iowa, posting a 3–0 record and 3.86 ERA with 43 strikeouts and two saves in 37 1/3 innings pitched across 33 appearances.

 Mateo broke a save record with 21 saves in the 2014–2015 season with the Estrellas Orientales.

 San Diego Padres

 On January 8, 2015, Mateo signed a minor league contract with the San Diego Padres organization.
 He was assigned to the Triple-A El Paso Chihuahuas to begin the year.
 On June 24, the Padres selected Mateo's contract, adding him to their active roster.
-In 26 appearances for San Diego, he compiled a 1-1 record and 4.00 ERA with 33 strikeouts over 27 innings of work.
+In 26 appearances for San Diego, he compiled a 1–1 record and 4.00 ERA with 33 strikeouts over 27 innings of work.
 On December 24, the Padres released Mateo to allow him to pursue an opportunity in Japan.